top of page

 Family of origin struggles

-Emotional Neglect
+Emotional Neglect and

 Survivors of Narcissistic Abuse